RedTeamPentesting/monsoon/doc/design.md

-The program creates a processing pipeline consisting of the following items:
+The program creates a processing pipeline consisting of the following elements:

- * Producer: emits a sequence of values in a deterministic way that are to be inserted into requests instead of the string `FUZZ`.
-Implemented are a range produces (which can be configured with a format string) and a file producer which emits each line of a file.
+ * Sources: emit a sequence of values in a deterministic way that are to be inserted into requests.
+Implemented are a range source (which can be configured with a format string) and a file source which emits each line of a file.

+ * Multiplexer: If several sources are to be used, the multiplexer combines them and computes the cross product.
+It reads values from all sources and sends tuples of strings to the next stage.

- * ValueFilter: filters the sequence of items emitted by the producer.
-Can be used to skip the first n items (`--skip`) and limit the number of items processed (`--limit`).
+ * ValueFilter: filters the sequence of tuples emitted by the multiplexer.
+Can be used to skip the first n tuples (`--skip`) and limit the number of tuples processed (`--limit`).

  * Limiter: optional, limits the throughput of items to the runners, can be used to only process a number of items per second.

- * Runners: take the items, builds HTTP requests and sends them to the server.
+ * Runners: take the tuples, builds HTTP requests by replacing strings and sends them to the server.
 Emit a sequence of responses.
 Multiple Runners are working in parallel, so the sequence of responses is not deterministic any more and highly depends on the server.

  * ResponseFilter: decides for each HTTP response if it should be rejected according to the current configuration.